Article heros74 1

 • Which approaches to design will engage learners most?

-Because a strategic summary becomes your “north star” for both UX and UI design, you’ll develop an edTech product that meets your strategic product and user goals.
+Strategic summaries become your "north star" for both UX and UI design, so you can develop an edTech product that meets your strategic product and user goals.

 The benefits of hiring an external team to support your strategy